mathiasbynens/house/README.md

  - *API* to power your application.
 The server is a thin wrapper around your database with permissions and other logic you might add.
  - *User* authentication using OAuth to connect with popular providers and offering standard username/password login.
  - *Flexible* and open source.
 No limits.
 There's nothing stopping you from getting the job done.
  - *Community* of existing applications and modules.
-Browse and share applications built for your house.
+Browse and share applications built on house.js.

 Goal
 ----